Z3RO-O/Simple-Outlook-Addin/README.md

 ## Summary

 Learn how to build the simplest Office Add-in with only a manifest, HTML web page, and a logo.
 This sample will help you understand the fundamental parts of an Office Add-in.
+- Generate a new Addin using `office Yeoman generator`.
+- Select `Office Add-in Task Pane project`

+### https Directory

+Office Add-ins should use HTTPS, not HTTP, even while you're developing.
+This directory contains cerificates which are required to run outlook-addin in local.

 ### Manifest